algorand/mule/docs/getting_started.md

     - Echo.B
 ```

 Now we have two tasks that we are defining.
 The first is an Echo task that prints out "Message for the console" and the second is an Echo task that prints out "Another message for the console".
 Since we are using two tasks who use the same task definition, we must provide a name field to each that differentiates them.
-When a name field is introduced to a task, it's id becomes `task_definition.name`.
+When a name field is introduced to a task, its id becomes `task_definition.name`.

 One more interesting thing here is the dependencies field in Echo.B.
 This field is used to declare that a task depends on another task.
 This way, when the task is executed inside of a job, any other task it depends on will be executed as well.
 This field can either be a space delimited string, or a yaml list of strings.
 Keep in mind of the order you arrange these dependencies, since the dependencies will be executed in the order you introduce them in here.